 - It’s a carrot to motivate performance for the coming year.
 This action is nothing less than a gift, which is forgotten soon enough.
 You don’t need carrots you need self-motivation, capabilities and focus on delivering performance.

 - Attrition happens after an appraisal is another incorrect understanding.
 People leave people; they don’t go because of grades and increments unless they have been grossly underpaid for years.
 It is better to leave as a winner than a loser.
 After all, attrition is a reality; it is not a blood relationship that cannot be parted away with.

 - Will we look good is the next dilemma.
-In fact, false grades and assessment do surface; and it is just a matter of time.
+In fact, false grades and assessments do surface; and it is just a matter of time.
 It can erode the credibility of individuals forever.
 We are dealing with performance, not personalities and people.
 This distinction is a must.

-There are many more areas of the dilemma, but the important aspect is how to manage all them.
+There are many more areas of the dilemma, but the important aspect is how to manage all of them.
 Well to start with it’s easy.
 It’s all about “personal touch” in relationships.
-If the personal connect is good and trust is high, you sail through these turbulent waves.
+If the personal connection is good and trust is high, you sail through these turbulent waves.
 The investments in relationships that are based on two-way feedbacks and feedforward are a pre-requisite to the accurate appraisals.
 Unfortunately, this takes a back seat, which results in discomfort.
 It’s about a multiplier effect of “Relation & Performance” for all stakeholders.
 Lets thus get to the crux of a successful appraisal:

 - Get the setting right: Use a non-threatening environment.
 It must give a feeling of equality, comfort and mutual respect.

 - Get the mindset right: Allow preparation time.
 The discussion must be purely based on facts and data coming from the same source.
 Operate in an adult frame of mind, focus on rationality more than emotional outbursts.
 State this expectation right at the start.